crotwell/TauP/src/doc/sphinx/source/default_params.rst

   TauP Time.
 Instead, the next later arriving phase, if any, will be used instead.
 The default is 105 degrees.
 * :code:`taup.table.locsat.depth.precision`
-  precison for depth for locsat output, defaults to 2 decimal digits.
+  precision for depth for locsat output, defaults to 2 decimal digits.
 * :code:`taup.table.locsat.distance.precision`
-  precison for distance for locsat output, defaults to 2 decimal digits.
+  precision for distance for locsat output, defaults to 2 decimal digits.
 * :code:`taup.table.locsat.time.precision`
-  precison for time for locsat output, defaults to 4 decimal digits.
+  precision for time for locsat output, defaults to 4 decimal digits.
 * :code:`taup.create.minDeltaP`
   Minimum difference in slowness between successive slowness samples.
 This is used to decide when to stop adding new